 Speed of Routine Operations

-Most banks noticeably lag behind market leaders in the speed and convenience of performing regular tasks—bulk payments, document exports, repetitive operations.
-Where leaders allow completing a standard action in two or three taps, for others the same path is stretched across extra screens and confirmations.
-For the client, this is not an abstraction, but concrete minutes that an employee wastes every day.
+Most banks noticeably lag behind market leaders in the speed and convenience of regular tasks—bulk payments, document exports, repetitive operations.
+Where leaders allow a standard action in two or three taps, others stretch the same path across extra screens and confirmations.
+For the client, this is not an abstraction, but concrete minutes an employee wastes every day.

 Mobile-First and Adaptability

-The modern approach, where an app is designed primarily for mobile devices (mobile-first) and correctly adapts to any screen, is far from universally implemented.
-For a small business owner, this is critical: they manage the company on the go and expect that confirming a payment or checking a balance from a phone is just as convenient as on the web.
+The modern approach, where an app is designed primarily for mobile devices (mobile-first) and adapts correctly to any screen, is far from universal.
+For a small business owner, this is critical: they manage the company on the go and expect confirming a payment or checking a balance from a phone to be just as convenient as on the web.

 Personalization and Roles

-Interface settings and adaptation for a specific user are still highly limited.
-Meanwhile, an accountant, a director, and an owner have different tasks and different access levels—and an interface that shows everyone the same thing forces everyone to wade through unnecessary features.
+Interface settings and adaptation to specific users remain highly limited.
+Meanwhile, an accountant, a director, and an owner have different tasks and access levels.
+An interface that shows everyone the same thing forces them all to wade through unnecessary features.

-How It Is Solved: The Approach to Corporate Banking UX
+How to Solve It: The Approach to Corporate Banking UX

-The gap between the leaders and the rest is closed not by cosmetic redesign, but by working with scenarios.
-In practice, these are three directions:
+The gap between leaders and the rest is closed not by cosmetic redesigns, but by working with scenarios.
+In practice, this means three directions:

-- Scenario and navigation optimization.
-First, it is determined which tasks clients perform most often, and then these exact paths are reduced to a minimum of steps.
-Redesign starts not with a picture, but with a map of real user actions.
+- Optimizing scenarios and navigation.
+First, determine which tasks clients perform most often, then shorten those paths to the minimum number of steps.
+A redesign starts with a map of actual user actions, not a picture.

 - Unified visual language and role-based dashboards.
-A single style across all sections reduces cognitive load, while individual role-based panels (accountant, director, owner) show everyone only what they need for work.
+A single style across all sections reduces cognitive load, while individual panels tailored to a role (accountant, director, owner) show everyone only what they need for work.

-- Simplified login without compromising security.
-Biometrics and multi-factor protection remove friction during authorization while maintaining the security level mandatory for corporate data.
+- Simplifying login without losing security.
+Biometrics and multi-factor protection remove friction during authorization while maintaining the security level required for corporate data.

 Rocket Tech does exactly this: scenario audits, role-based interfaces, and mobile apps for banks and fintech.
-The goal of such UX is not to "make it pretty," but to reduce the client's time spent on routine and relieve the bank's support team.
+The goal of such UX is not to “make it pretty,” but to cut the client’s time on routine tasks and offload bank support.

 Why This Matters for the Bank

-A poor interface means more than just dissatisfied users.
-It means more expensive support (clients call and write about every unclear step), slow onboarding of new companies, and churn to whoever is "simply more convenient."
-In the SME segment, where the client chooses a bank rationally and easily compares products, mature UX turns into a direct competitive argument, not just a nice addition.
+A bad interface means more than just unhappy users.
+It means more expensive support (clients call and write about every unclear step), slow onboarding for new companies, and churn to competitors who are “simply more convenient.”
+In the SME segment, where clients choose banks rationally and easily compare products, mature UX becomes a direct competitive argument, not a nice-to-have addition.

 FAQ